brikis98/yevgeniy-brikman-homepage/_posts/2021-03-30-getting-to-yes.md

 ## Negotiation ju-jitsu

 Just because you want to do principled negotiation doesn't mean the other side will.
 They may want to keep using positional bargaining, and in doing so, they will typically assert their position, attack your ideas, and attack you personally.
-If this happens, don't fight it head on; instead, use "ju-jitsu" to redirect them into the principled negotiation process you want.
+If this happens, don't fight it head on; instead, use "jujitsu" to redirect them into the principled negotiation process you want.

 - **Reframing positions as options.** If they keep asserting their position, listen to it, and instead of accepting or denying it, reframe it as one option.
 Ask why they have adopted that position; try to unwrap if that option meets the underlying needs; play out the position, forcing them to grapple with the details to see if it works; ask what theory or standards they used to come up with that position.
 "Ah, OK, so you're offering $100.
 So now we have one option on the table.
 I'm curious, why $100?
 How did you arrive at that number?
 Also, how does it work in practice?
 If we agreed to $100, what does that do on your side?
 How will it work for me in terms of X, Y, and Z?"